oliviervroom/realestate_predictor/README.md

 Frontend/PropertyInfo.js: Shows detailed info about a specific property

-To run sale prediction front-end, do python app.py
+To run sale prediction front-end, do python app.py, or python evaluate.py In evaluate.py, either manually input a vector or specify the index